‘Teen Mom OG’ Star Mackenzie McKee Flaunts Sculpted Abs In A Sports Bra

-Mackenzie McKee added a series of sizzling new snaps to her Instagram feed on Wednesday that saw her in a skimpy workout set.
-The scorching update was composed of three images of the Teen Mom OG star, followed by a few more of her clients.
+Mackenzie McKee added a series of sizzling new snaps to her Instagram feed on Wednesday.
+The scorching update was composed of three images of the Teen Mom OG star posing in a skimpy workout set, followed by a few that featured some of her clients.

 The first image in the deck fittingly captured the reality star at the gym.
-The space appeared to be part of a garage, and a metal door could be seen at Mackenzie’s back.
-Several pieces of weight equipment also appeared in the background of the photo, and Mackenzie stood slightly off-center.
-She held a kettlebell in one hand and confidently placed the opposite hand on her hip.
-The MTV star wore a big smile and faced her chest to the camera while turning her figure a little to the side.
-She opted for a two-piee set that treated her audience of over 1 million to a great view of her bombshell curves.
+The location appeared to be part of a garage, and a metal door was visible behind Mackenzie.
+Several pieces of weight equipment also appeared in the background of the photo, and she stood slightly off-center, holding a kettlebell in one hand and confidently placing the opposite hand on her hip.
+The MTV star wore a big smile and faced the camera while turning her figure a little to the side.
+She opted for a two-piece set that treated her audience of over 1 million to a great view of her curves.

 The social media influencer sported a mismatched combo that included a sexy sports bra.
 The garment had thick straps that stretched over her sculpted shoulders, leaving her muscular arms in full view.
-The garment had a thick band that was worn across her ribs, and Mackenzie’s six-pack abs were at the center of the shot.
+The garment had a thick band that was worn across Mackenzie’s ribs, and her six-pack abs were at the center of the shot.
 She also sported a silver piercing in her navel.

 The lower half of her attire was just as sexy.
 Mackenzie rocked a pair of curve-hugging spandex that had a navy blue hue.
 She wore its thick waistband high on her hips, accentuating her tiny waist and midsection.
 The fabric was tight on Mackenzie’s shapely thighs, and thanks to its short length, a tease of her legs could be seen.

-The second image in the series captured Mackenzie in the same, skimpy attire.
-She faced her chest toward her audience and showed off her defined abs as she looked down toward the ground.
-Mackenzie posed with her hands on her hips for photo number three and in all of the images, she pulled her tresses back in a high ponytail.
-She kept her accessories simple and wore an Apple watch on her right wrist.
+The second image in the series captured Mackenzie in the same skimpy attire.
+Her chest was facing the camera as she showed off her defined abs while looking down at the ground.
+Mackenzie posed with her hands on her hips for photo No. 3, and in all of the images where she was featured, she pulled her tresses back in a high ponytail.
+She kept her accessories simple and wore an Apple Watch on her right wrist.

 View this post on Instagram